-Agreements may contain a mechanism for resolving disputes, such as referral to a third party expert or arbitrator, or a buy-out mechanism whereby, if a dispute occurs, one side buys out the shares of the other at a price determined in accordance with the agreement.
-It can even provide that, in the event of an unresolved dispute the parties agree to vote to wind the company up.
+Agreements may contain a mechanism for resolving disputes, such as referral to a third party expert or arbitrator, or a buy-out mechanism whereby one side buys out the shares of the other at a price determined in accordance with the agreement.
+It can even provide that in the event of an unresolved dispute, the parties agree to vote to wind the company up.

 Shareholders' agreements, articles of association and other documents

 Provisions in a shareholders' agreement could, in many cases, be included in the company's articles of association instead.
-There are technical differences between the two that mean that, very broadly, a shareholders' agreement is appropriate if the arrangements you want to set up are for individuals involved with the company (or some of them) now.
-Articles are appropriate if you want the arrangements to apply to future shareholders too.
+There are technical differences between the two that mean that, very broadly:

-One key difference between the two is that, if properly drafted, a shareholders' agreement is a confidential document, whereas the articles of association are a public document, available at Companies House for all to see.
+One key difference between the two is that, if properly drafted, a shareholders' agreement is a confidential document.
+The articles of association are a public document, available at Companies House for all to see.

 There may be overlap between a shareholders' agreement and, for example, the company's articles of association or service contracts with directors and other staff.
-For example, a shareholders' agreement and articles of association may both include provisions governing transfers of shares, and service contracts and shareholders' agreements may both contain restrictive covenants prohibiting directors and employees from working for competitors, or disclosing confidential information.
+For example, a shareholders' agreement and articles of association may both include provisions governing transfers of shares.
+Service contracts and shareholders' agreements may both contain restrictive covenants prohibiting directors and employees from working for competitors, or disclosing confidential information.

 Your legal adviser will tell you the best place for each provision, and ensure there are no inconsistencies between the various documents.